Skip to main content

 Berberis spp.
 Barberry – deciduous & evergreen species *** thorny stems, colorful in spring and fall

-Buddleia hybrids (sterile) Butterfly Bush ** when mature, * when young
+Buddleia hybrids (sterile) Butterfly Bush * more protected as it gets taller

 Buxus spp.
 Boxwood *** classic for low hedges and formal gardens